microsoft/jacdac/services/tests/servo.md

     assign(angle,90)

-Check that the handle is to the right (or close to the right)
+Is the handle pointing right (or close to the right)?

     ask()